AriFordsham/GHCWiki/prim-bool.md

 ```

-Thanks to these wrappers the change is almost backwards compatible.
-The only thing primop users need to change in their existing code to make it work again is adding import of !GHC.PrimWrappers module.
+Thanks to these wrappers the change is almost backwards compatible. **The only thing primop users need to change in their existing code to make it work again is adding import of GHC.PrimWrappers module.**

 - functions for comparing `Integer` type, implemented in integer-gmp and integer-simple libraries, received a similar treatment.
 Technically they are not primops, because they are implemented in Haskell (in case of integer-gmp also with FFI), but they pretend to be ones.
 There are six primops for comparing `Integer` values: